UNITED REFUGEES

 W-document

-• With this document, no claim can be made on other official documents, such as the driver's license.
+W-document is a Foreign Nationals Identity Document Type W for refugees, which valid only in The Netherlands.
+It is not an international passport.
+You can’t travell abroad with it.
+With this document, no claim can be made on other official documents, such as the driver's license.

-But sometimes IND doesn't send letters and COA can’t help you.
+Sometimes IND doesn't send letters and COA can’t help you.
 That’s why it’s better to call the IND by yourself and clarify, if your W-document is ready and in what location you can pick it up.
 It is better to call in the morning.
 You can wait over 30 minutes for a reply.

 When W-document is ready, you can make an appointment by yourself online to receive your W document.
 If you are not ready to wait for 2-3 months, then monitor updates on the appointment page near 5 p.m. several days.
 Sometimes free windows will appear.
 Try to register as soon as possible.